 a) El Escorial Building History

-The planning of the monastery of the Escorial was begun in 1561, one year before its final site was marked out.
+The planning of the Escorial monastery began in 1561, one year before its final site was marked out.

-Fray JOSÉ DE SIGÜENZA stated that this was a rectangular area (226×177 m) with a subsidiary area to the east (40×55 m) intended for the royal apartments, in accordance with the traditional Spanish custom of joining residences for the monarch to the principal royal monasteries.
+Fray JOSÉ DE SIGÜENZA stated that this was a rectangular area (226×177 m) with a subsidiary area to the east (40×55 m) intended for the royal apartments, under the traditional Spanish custom of joining residences for the monarch to the principal royal monasteries.

-The entire western area, planned as the monastery house and college, was to have been at a lower level than the rest of the building and separated from the eastern area by two towers; the latter were removed from the plan in 1564, leaving only those at the four corners of the complex.
+The entire western area, planned as the monastery house and college, was to have been at a lower level than the rest of the building and separated from the eastern region by two towers; the latter was removed from the plan in 1564, leaving only those at the four corners of the complex.

-Other designs show the future Patio de los Reyes (between the main portal and the church) with an open gallery.
+Other designs show the future Patio de los Reyes (between the leading portal and the church) with an open gallery.

-By the death of Juan Bautista in 1567 the foundations of the whole of the south section had been laid, and work had begun on the south and west façades, the Patios Chicos, the Old Church and the pantheon crypt, the Patio de los Evangelistas and the private royal apartments, including the Patio de los Mascarones and perhaps also the Galería de los Convalecientes, which is next to the south-west tower and undoubtedly of Serlian character.
+By the death of Juan Bautista in 1567, the foundations of the whole of the south section had been laid.
+Work had begun on the south and west façades, the Patios Chicos, the Old Church, the Pantheon crypt, the Patio de los evangelistas, and the private royal apartments, including the Patio de los Mascarones and perhaps also the Galería de los Convalecientes, which is next to the south-west tower and undoubtedly of Serlian character.
 All of these reflect the style of Juan Bautista.
 There was an interval in the planning process until Juan de Herrera took complete charge of the building in around 1570.

 Work nonetheless continued, and the foundations of the basilica were laid.
-Two models were constructed in 1570 by Diego de Alcántara and by Martín de Aciaga.
-The first stone of the church was laid in 1574; it was completed in 1584 and consecrated on 30 August 1586.
-From 1571 the conventual buildings were occupied by the Hieronymite Order, and during 1573 and 1574 the remains of several royal persons were temporarily translated to the Old Church.
+Two models were constructed in 1570 by Diego de Alcántara and Martín de Aciaga.
+The church’s first stone was laid in 1574; it was completed in 1584 and consecrated on August 30, 1586.
+From 1571, the Hieronymite Order occupied the conventual buildings, and during 1573 and 1574, the remains of several royal persons were temporarily translated to the Old Church.

-In 1573, work on the north façade began and in 1581 work also began on the courtyards of the Colegio and seminary.
+In 1573, work on the north façade began, and in 1581, work also started on the courtyards of the Colegio and seminary.
 A contract was drawn up for the principal west façade in 1574.
 The Doric tempietto in the Patio de los Evangelistas was built between 1586 and 1591, also to designs by Herrera.

 b) El Escorial Plan